MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 Learn about Scrum and its benefits.

 Scrum qualifies as the prime oxymoron.
-It is a surprisingly easy framework to comprehend yet can be difficult to put in practice.
-Leaders may also be apprehensive about implementing it due its propensity to disrupt the status quo.
+It is a surprisingly easy framework to comprehend yet its concepts can be difficult to put in practice.
+This post lists three steps that ensure organizations that wish to embrace Scrum do so correctly.
+These three paragraphs should be read as 'Sprints': concise passages that should be read in sequential order and not

 This post will be divided into 3 sequences.
 The first passage will focus on the value of scrum without using any of the terminology.
 The second adds framework guidelines (check if it's finally framework guidelines) that allow for a more fundamental understanding of Scrum.
 The final paragraph sprints through my recommendation on how to assimilate Scrum concepts in the most intuitive, comprehensive and enjoyable manner.

-**Understanding Scrum - Step 1: What's the difference between Scrum and Agile?.**

-Isn't Agile the thing where people stand around for 15 minutes talking each day.
-(Check Agile fundamentals and beyond).
+**Sprint 1 - Understand how to BE Agile**

+David Marquet's video about [greatness](https://www.youtube.com/watch?v=OqmdLcyES_Q) includes a definition of leadership which I like to promote within my teams: "*embedding the capacity for greatness in the people and practices in the people and practices of an organization, and decoupling it from the personality of the leader*".
-Agile is an attitude.
-Agile is a set of values and principles.

-Agile is about increasing the value of the work coming out of your organization.
-Employee engagement also rises.
+A prime enabler of this mindset is Agile.
+Agile is a set of [4 values](https://agilemanifesto.org/) and [12 principles](https://agilemanifesto.org/principles.html) that invariably nurtures collaboration, empowers people to be self directed and a focus on innovation and increasing the value of the work that comes out of an organization.

-Turn the ship around video.

-Would you rather having to project manage your team and being the only thinker in the room

-OR

- walking in to a meeting with your team, sitting down and people self organizing and collaborating towards solutioning work problems.

- Whatever the industry, the variety and complexity of your work, empowering your employees to autonomosly think through solutions is the single best method of innovating your company through to the best possible value offering it can provide.
+Take the time to read through and internalize these concepts as they will help you focus on important work

+It is important you really internalize these concepts and start correcting any behaviors within your organizations that don't align with these.

+ Outlines how we work together and what we decide to work on.

+Scrum is a framework within which we can apply those values and principles.
+There is a connection and synergy with Agile.

+Measure the success of how Agile we are by adherence to Scrum events and rules as opposed to: are we getting the outcome that we want from having undertaken Scrum?

+Stop from doing agile and start being agile.

+ Learning loops

+ Design principles that underpin work.

+**Sprint 2: Understand how to BE Agile through Scrum**

 Distance from Project Management: Disclaimer Scrum and Agile may requires a change in behavior and approach.
 It is important to make clear and obvious the Agile because if you focus on doing Scrum by the book without adhering to these principles, you will create problems.
 People won{t find their groove, things won't click, outputs will have quality issues.
 If you don{t do this, you might 'fake' scrum and adding your own project management twist to it.

-Stop from doing agile and start being agile.

- Learning loops

- Design principles that underpin work.

-**Understanding Scrum - Step 2: Focus on Value.**

 Scrum is a framework within which we can apply those values and principles to our ways of working.